ipfs/kubo/docs/examples/kubo-as-a-library/README.md

-# Use go-ipfs as a library to spawn a node and add a file
+# Use Kubo (go-ipfs) as a library to spawn a node and add a file

-> This tutorial is the sibling of the [js-ipfs IPFS 101 tutorial](https://github.com/ipfs/js-ipfs/tree/master/examples/ipfs-101).
+> This tutorial is the sibling of the [js-ipfs IPFS 101 tutorial](https://github.com/ipfs-examples/js-ipfs-examples/tree/master/examples/ipfs-101#readme).

 By the end of this tutorial, you will learn how to: